dascritch/cpu-audio/API.md

 API
 ===

-How dive into cpu-audio.js :
+How to dive into `cpu-audio.js` :

- - cpu-audio.js can be fine-tuned with HTML attributes and CSS variables,
+ - `cpu-audio.js` can be fine-tuned with HTML attributes and CSS variables,
  - its layout and embedded css can be completed or recreated in `src/themes` via themes-built,
- - javascript-savvy developers can use API features to get more precise controls or extend possibilities, as we do in our <a href="applications/chapters_editor.html">chapters editor</a>.
+ - javascript-savvy developers can use API features to get more precise controls or extend possibilities, as we do in our <a href="applications/chapters_editor.html">chapters editor</a>,
+ - theme builders may later easily ([#132](#132)) include their specific code into their custom build librairy.

 This is the reference page for public accessible methods and properties.
 You can read some test cases in the `examples` sub-directory of this project.

 Important : Undocumented feature uses is at your risks, we won't check naming, parameters, actions and outputs continuity.
+We only test methods and properties continuity on those listed below.
 And seriously, keep our webcomponent up to date on the stable version.

 document.CPU